-For SNC-Lavalin, credit risk arises from:
+For AtkinsRéalis, credit risk arises from:

-- i) Cash and cash equivalents, and restricted cash, which are invested in liquid and high-grade financial instruments, based on SNC-Lavalin's investment policy. - ii) Derivative financial instruments with a favourable fair value, which contain an inherent credit risk relating to default on obligations by the counterparty.
-This credit risk is reduced by entering into such contracts with high-grade financial institutions, which are expected to satisfy their obligations under the contracts. - iii) Trade receivables, as detailed in Note 8A, and contract assets, as detailed in Note 8B.
-A given client may represent a material portion of SNC-Lavalin's consolidated revenues in any given year due to the size of a particular project and the progress accomplished on such project.
+- i) Cash and cash equivalents, and restricted cash, which are invested in liquid and high-grade financial instruments, based on AtkinsRéalis' investment policy. - ii) Derivative financial instruments with a favourable fair value, which contain an inherent credit risk relating to default on obligations by the counterparty.
+This credit risk is reduced by entering into such contracts with high-grade financial institutions, which are expected to satisfy their obligations under the contracts. - iii) Trade receivables, as detailed in Note 8, and contract assets.
+A given client may represent a material portion of AtkinsRéalis' consolidated revenues in any given year due to the size of a particular project and the progress accomplished on such project.